Federal Historic Preservation Tax Credit Program

 Applications on the old form will not be accepted in State Historic Preservation Offices after May 15, 2014.

-NEW HISTORIC PRESERVATION CERTIFICATION PROGRAM REGULATIONS
+REVISED HISTORIC PRESERVATION CERTIFICATION PROGRAM REGULATIONS

 On May 26, 2011, NPS published changes to the Historic Preservation Certifications Program in the Federal Register.
 The revisions are technical, update references to Internal Revenue Code section numbers, delete outdated references to NPS regional offices, extend appeal rights to include all denials of rehabilitation certification, and permit NPS to raise the fees charged for project reviews.